 If there’s an oyster slider on the menu, you know we’re ordering it.
 These were pretty good, but not amazing.
 Try something else.

 The straightforward $10 order of fried chicken comes with a thigh and a leg.
 It’s moist and tasty enough.
 It might need a little flavor, so definitely add hot sauce.
 We’d order it again.

 Delicious.
-This beef has allegedly been smoked for forty days, then spiced for four days, slow roasted for six hours, then served on toast with onions and spicy pickles.
+This beef has allegedly been smoked for 40 days, then spiced for four days, slow roasted for six hours, then served on toast with onions and spicy pickles.
 You get all that?

 A basic burger that hits the spot after a couple beers.
 It’s a custom LaFrieda blend of beef with lettuce, tomato, onion, and pickles on a toasted bun.
 Of course it is.

 Made with three cheeses - Irish cheddar, muenster, gruyere - and green onions (bacon optional, too).
-You probably won’t be unhappy if your order this.
+You probably won’t be unhappy if you order this.